ACC 221 Cr.3

 College of Business Administration Internship

 The internship program as conceived and implemented is an unusual program designed to provide an opportunity for students in the College of Business Administration at the University of Wisconsin-La Crosse to participate in an approved program with a cooperating business, governmental or civic organization for usually 15 weeks of their undergraduate work.
-Zero to six credits of ACC 450 is applicable to the accountancy major.
 For additional information, see internship description under the College of Business Administration heading.
 Repeatable for credit.
+Zero to six credits is applicable to the accountancy major.
 Prerequisite: cumulative GPA of at least 2.50; ACC 221, ACC 222; BUS 205, BUS 230; ECO 110, ECO 120; FIN 355; IS 220; MGT 308; MKT 309; admission to business.
 Pass/Fail grading.
 Offered Fall, Winter, Spring, Summer.

 ACC 499 Cr.1-3